dzubo/dzubo.github.io/_posts/2017-04-21-tutorial-on-using-keras-for-digits-recognition.md

 It may sound complicated, but with Keras it is possible to create Neural Network, train it, and estimate the accuracy of the predictions on unseen data.

-Here is the [Jupyter notebook][keras-mnist-notebook] for the tutorial, please fell free to download and play with it.
+Here is the [Jupyter notebook for the tutorial][keras-mnist-notebook], please fell free to download and play with it.

+[Open the notebook code][keras-mnist-notebook].

 To make things more fun, I use the dataset provided by Kaggle training competition [Digit Recognizer][kaggle-digits].
 It uses the MNIST dataset ([download it][kaggle-digits-data]),